 Jefferson Memorial Forest is the home of the Natural Areas Division which is responsible for managing over 7,000 acres and nearly 60 miles of hiking and equestrian trails spread over six properties!
 Needless to say, we rely heavily on the support of hundreds of volunteers to meet our mission.
 We invite you to learn more about how you can help us.
-There are many ways to get involved.

 Interested in Environmental Education, Outdoor Recreation or Environmental Stewardship?